kendru/learn-cljs/content/section-3/lesson-17-discovering-sequence-operations.md

 There are 2 properties that we need to know about this sequence.
-First, we need to know how to calculate sales tax for each item in the sequence, and second, we need to know how to sum all of the prices and all of the sales tax.
+First, we need to know how to calculate sales tax for each item in the sequence, and second, we need to know how to sum all of the prices and all of the sales taxes.
 The general problems here are applying some operation to each element in a sequence and summarizing values from across a sequence into a single value.
 We can solve these problems with the functions `map` and `reduce`, respectively.